 A student shall not act or behave in such a way as to cause another to believe they may attempt to inflict physical injury to any person or their property.

-Any verbal or written threat that causes or implies extreme or excessive harm to students, staff, or facilities will not be tolerated and will result in disciplinary action.
-(EMIS Code 19) All extreme threats will be referred to the school's Threat Assessment Team.
+Extreme threats: any verbal or written threat to cause extreme or excessive harm to a student, staff member, or facilities.
+(EMIS Code 19)